-ELANNING ACTIVITIES.

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) 25 -

 Workshops - -

 Work-based learning - -

 Independent reading/ interacting with learning material/distance activities - -

 Preparation for and completion of assignments and other assessment activities 10 -

 Tutorials 5 -

 Other (specify) - -

 Total hours 40 -

 Total number of credits - 0

-- Contact time: 5 days over 1 week. - Months to complete: The SLP will take place, either in February-June or in July-November, depending on demand.
+- Contact time: 5 days over 1 week. - Months to complete: The short learning programme will take place, either in February-June or in July-November, depending on demand.

-The purpose of this SLP is to prepare the student to become a strategic leader with an inspiring and outcomes-orientated vision, and to design goals and values based on a strategic plan within their operational environment.
+The purpose of this SLP is to prepare the student to become a strategic leader with an inspiring and outcomes-orientated vision and to design goals and values based on a strategic plan within their operational environment.
 Students will learn how to provide context for effective operational processes and manage change and transition.
 Students will learn how to build an organisation, while ensuring constant growth and also manage the performance of employees.

-The programme will form part of a series of SLPs on Mastery programmes in a Tourism and Hospitality environment by the School of Tourism and Hospitality (STH).
+The programme will form part of a series of short learning on Mastery programmes in a Tourism and Hospitality environment by the School of Tourism and Hospitality (STH).
 The Mastery Series are aimed at capacitating individuals including business professionals who are not experts in Mastery and/or in specific areas of Organisational, Performance, Personal and Team Mastery with knowledge and skills needed to become innovators and effective players in their respective areas within the Tourism and Hospitality environment.

-THE STATE OF THE S SEMESTER MODULES FIRST SEMESTER SECOND SEMESTER MODULE NAME MODULE CODE MODULE NAME MODULE CODE Introduction to Organisational Introduction to Organisational Mastery in a Tourism and S34H1Q1 (TBC) Mastery in a Tourism and S34H1Q2 (TBC) Hospitality Environment A Hospitality Environment B
+SEMESTER MODULES FIRST SEMESTER SECOND SEMESTER ID SEMESTER MODULE NAME MODULE CODE E MODULE NAME MODULE COD Introduction to Organisational Mastery in a Tourism and Hospitality Environment A S34H1Q1 (TBC) Introduction to Organisational Mastery in a Tourism and Hospitality Environment B S34H1Q2 (TBC)